ralfw/ttt_incremental/docs/solution_design.md

 The char-based solution would leave more room for errors; a wrong char could end up in the array/string.
 So I go with the enum-based solution.

+A 1D-array should be fine to pass into the dialog.
+It contains an element for each field indexed from 0..8.
+Fields are numbered from left top to right bottom in the dialog.

+A 2D-array would be more specific for the current layout.
+But then it's also a tad more limiting the display.
+A 1D-array also makes it easier to address individual fields with just one index.

 ## Functions
 The functions of the first increment can be derived from the above drawing: